We show appreciation for the efforts of those who give their time and talents to make the community a better place.

-Discuss ways that they might show appreciation to people who help at school.
+Discuss ways that they might show appreciation to people who help at school or in the community.
 One idea is to make a collage of materials and images related to the work that the individual has done.
 Example: for a kitchen helper the collage may include magazine pictures of food, smiling faces and kitchen supplies as well as bits of pasta, a plastic fork and other materials to pull the images together and make the collage attractive.

-You may assign each student a specific volunteer for whom he will make a thank-you gift, or they may choose who they thank.
-Have students decide what they would like to do as a thank you.
+You may assign each child a specific person for whom they will make a thank-you gift, or they may choose who they thank.
+Each person may decide what they would like to do as a thank you.

 Provide a variety of art supplies.

-Students should also write/dictate at least one sentence of thank you that includes why the person's work is important to the school/classroom or to them personally.
+The child may write/dictate at least one sentence of thank you that includes why the person's work is important to the community or to them personally.

 Students create small tokens of thanks to people who have served their school community.